pavanbirlangi/flick-page/S3_SETUP.md

 # S3 Image Upload Setup Guide

-This guide will help you set up AWS S3 for image uploads in your Flick dashboard.
+This guide will help you set up AWS S3 for image uploads in your PRFL dashboard.

 ## Prerequisites